TejasSutar9/EduTrack_Classroom_and_Student_Management_Portal/readme.md

 ## 🔹 Overview

-EduTrack is a backend system built with **Spring Boot** and **MongoDB** to manage classrooms and student batches efficiently.
+EduTrack is a backend application built using Spring Boot and MongoDB to manage classroom batches efficiently.

-It provides REST APIs for CRUD operations and ensures:
+It provides REST APIs for performing CRUD operations on batch data and ensures structured backend architecture.
+This project is backend-focused and can be integrated with any frontend framework like React, Angular, or Vue.

-* Data validation
-* Exception handling
-* Clean JSON responses

-This project is **backend-only** and designed for integration with any frontend (React / Angular).

 ---